Wirowo/ArknightsBattleSimulator/README.md

 4. Run `start.bat` in the cloned folder.
 5. Open Arknights.

+## Customizing indivual operators level, potentials, skill ranks and others
-Customize each operator indivually by adding new info in `edit.json`.
+Customize each operator indivually by adding new info in `customUnitInfo` key in `edit.json`.
 You can find <operator_key_name> from [here](https://raw.githubusercontent.com/Kengxxiao/ArknightsGameData/master/en_US/gamedata/excel/character_table.json).
 By default, all characters will have max level, max potentials, max mastery.

+- `favorPoint` - Trust points (25570 is 200% Trust) [link to exact point to %](https://gamepress.gg/arknights/core-gameplay/arknights-guide-operator-trust)
+- `mainSkillLvl` - Skill Rank (Put mastery at 0 if this is lower than 7)
 - `potentialRank` - 0-5
 - `evolvePhase` - 0 - E0, 1 - E1, 2 - E2
 - `skills` - Mastery level for each skill starting from S1.